lyrasis/aspace-client-tasks/README.md

 For now, I've decided to keep this as a simple repository with generalized, commonly-used tasks in the `common` folder.
 I wanted the repository to be fairly customizable without too much overhead.
 I also wanted this CLI to be easily integrated into a migration project.

+The common tasks are written at the point of need.
+As the need arises I'll add more common tasks.
+Feel free to send a PR with additions as well.

 Contents
 --------